oracle-livelabs/database/patch-me-if-you-can/lab4-autoupgrade-4-patching/lab4-autoupgrade-4-patching.md

 ## Task 4: Analyze with AutoUpgrade

-Now you will do an analyze run at first.
+Now you will do an analysis run first.

   ```
     <copy>